Bailey-Chenyb/XML-XSLT/reconstructing/readme.md

 ## Description:
 The project is a working XML-based project using source material of my choice (see copies).

-I considered this project to be a pilot for a much larger project and so it was designed to allow it to be extended with the possibility of more material being added in the future.
+I considered this project to be a pilot for a much larger project and so it was designed to allow it to be extended with the possibility of more materials being added in the future.

 #### Procedures:
 - produce a working DTD.